hardwario/website/content/events/2021-03-25-webinar-industry.en.md

     <li class = "mb-0 pb-0"> Why and how we monitor the temperature in the freezers. </li>
      <li class = "mb-0 pb-0"> In which pavilions and why we monitor the temperature and humidity on the roofs. </li>
      <li class = "mb-0 pb-0"> How we monitored the Bearded Vulture in egg care. </li>
-     <li class = "mb-0 pb-0"> How the microclimate differs in different parts of the ZOO. </li>
+     <li class = "mb-0 pb-0"> How the microclimate differs in different parts of the zoo. </li>
      <li class = "mb-0 pb-0"> What technological capabilities does Microsoft provide for IoT. </li>
-     <li class = "mb-0 pb-0"> How specifically we implemented Microsoft technologies in the Liberec ZOO.</li>
+     <li class = "mb-0 pb-0"> How specifically we implemented Microsoft technologies in the Zoo Liberec.</li>
 </ul>

 <h3 class="font-weight-black font-22 font-md-28 pb-10 font-md-lnh32">About HARDWARIO's IoT Webinars</h3>